silviucpp/beanstalkd-consumer/README.md

 - Once a job is reserved before being sent to be processed is buried first.
 - In case the processing was completed fine (processing callback returns `ok`) then the job is deleted
-- In case job processing is failling is left in the buried state.
+- In case job processing is failing is left in the buried state.
 - In case for some reason the job was not scheduled (processing limits hit or any other reason) the job is scheduled again for being processed (kick-job).
 - All delete/kick operations are taking place on another processes where are queued so in case connection to the server goes down the operations are not lost.